Steven Kwan Player Props: Guardians vs. White Sox

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.374) thanks to 32 extra-base hits.
+- Kwan has an OPS of .725, fueled by an OBP of .347 and a team-best slugging percentage of .378 this season.

-- Among the qualifying hitters in MLB action, he ranks 42nd in batting average, 44th in on-base percentage, and 120th in slugging.
+- Among the qualified hitters in MLB play, he ranks 35th in batting average, 41st in on-base percentage, and 119th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.